open-sauced/maintainer-intro-course/your-team.md

 ### Specialization: The Key to Scale

 As your project grows in complexity, the need for specialized attention in specific areas might arise.
-Documentation might require someone who can write for a variety of audiences or help contributors to understand audience, while community engagement might need a charismatic presence.
+Documentation might require someone who can write for audiences at all levels of expertise, while community engagement might need a charismatic presence.
 Identifying these needs and recruiting contributors with relevant expertise allows you to delegate ownership and ensure all aspects of your project receive the dedicated care they deserve.

 ### Recruiting Maintainers & Team Members